smartprix/xorm/README.md

 `Query: { category: Category.getFindOneResolver() }`

 #### `getRelationResolver(relationName, options = {})`
-returns a resolver for a relation that is defined in the model.
+Returns a resolver for a relation that is defined in the model.

+You can override the default related resolver by defining `selfRelationResolver(relation, options)` in the related model.

 `type Store { id: ID!, name: String!, category: Category }` `Store: { category: Store.getRelationResolver('category') }`